d3scomp/NPRG014/README.md

 * DSL-based frameworks

 ### Preparation
-* Grab Groovy 2.4 from the groovy download page
+* Grab Groovy 2.4 from the groovy download page (http://groovy-lang.org/download.html)
 * Install Java JDK (if you don't have it installed) from the Java download site
 * Checkout this repository to get all examples

 ### Resources
-* Exercises to work with during the lesson are located in the “lecture1010/exercises” folder
+* Exercises to work with during the lesson are located in the “lecture1009/exercises” folder
-* The homework is to be found at “lecture1010/homework”
+* The homework is to be found at “lecture1009/homework”
-* The “lecture1010/slides” holds the slides for the lecture
+* The “lecture1009/slides” holds the slides for the lecture

-## Lesson 3 - 17th October 2016
+## Lesson 3 - 23rd October 2017
+### Agenda

+* Static meta-programming, AST transformations
+* Concurrency primer

+### Preparation
+* Grab Groovy 2.4 from the groovy download page (http://groovy-lang.org/download.html)
+* Install Java JDK (if you don't have it installed) from the Java download site
+* Checkout this repository to get all examples

+### Resources
+* Exercises to work with during the lesson are located in the “lecture1023/exercises” folder
+* The homework is to be found at “lecture1023/homework”
+* The “lecture1023/slides” holds the slides for the lecture

+## Lesson 8 - 4th December 2017
+### Agenda

+* Concurrency abstractions in modern languages
+** Dataflow
+** Fork-join
+** Actors
+** Parallel collections
+** Agents

+### Preparation
+* Grab Groovy 2.4 from the groovy download page (http://groovy-lang.org/download.html)
+* Install Java JDK (if you don't have it installed) from the Java download site
+* Checkout this repository to get all examples

+### Resources
+* Exercises to work with during the lesson are located in the “lecture1204/exercises” folder
+* The homework is to be found at “lecture1204/homework”
+* The “lecture1204/slides” holds the slides for the lecture

+## Lesson TODO
 ### Agenda
 * Bytecode
 * Statically-typed languages (Scala) - Part I